envylabs/rapporteur/README.md

 * MRI 2.4
 * MRI 2.3
 * MRI 2.2
-* MRI 2.1

-Supported Rails versions:
+Supported frameworks:

 * Rails 5.x.
-* Rails 4.x.
+* Rails 4.2+.
+* Sinatra 2.x.
-* Rails 3.2.x.
+* Sinatra 1.x.

-Non-Rails environments are also supported (such as Sinatra), see Usage below for details.
+Older versions of Ruby and frameworks may also work with this library, however they are not officially supported.

 ## Usage